0xAX/asm/content/asm_3.md

 	;; Otherwise print the result.
 	jmp printResult

-;; Print result to the standard output.
+;; Print the result to the standard output.
 printResult:
 	;; Put the number of symbols within the string to the rax register. mov rax, rcx
     ;; Put the value 8 to the rcx register. mov rcx, 8
-    ;; Calculate the number of bytes in the given string by multiplication rax to 8.
+    ;; Calculate the number of bytes in the given string by multiplying rax by 8.
     ;; The result will be stored in the rax register. mul rcx